 Ben Schwartzwalder grew up in West Virginia, and developed into a superb athlete (a standout wrestler and football player, both in high school and college).

-In 1941, Ben found himself a 33 year old high school football coach, working in Canton, Ohio, on the day that the Japanese attached Pearl Harbor.
+In 1941, Ben found himself a 33 year old high school football coach, working in Canton, Ohio, on the day that the Japanese attacked Pearl Harbor.
 Almost immediately, Coach Ben Schwartzwalder enlisted in the United States Army, earning his paratrooper wings as part of the famous 82nd Airborne Division.

 By any definition, during the war Ben distinguished himself in service to the nation, and to his men.
 As a paratrooper with the 82nd, he was among the first wave of soldiers that jumped on D-Day in 1944.
 Dropped far behind enemy lines and miles off target, Ben, a Captain in Company G of the 507th, organized his men, established command, and a week later delivered a large group of prisoners to the Allied lines.
 For his actions during the invasion, Ben was awarded a Silver Star, a Bronze Star, a Purple Heart, four battle stars, the Presidential Unit Citation, and was promoted to the rank of Major.
 He was personally decorated by the commander of the 82nd, the legendary General Matthew Ridgeway, who recalled saying to Ben “I never expected to see you here to receive this award.”

 After the war, Ben came back to coaching, and eventually found his way to Syracuse University.
 About coming to Syracuse, Schwartzwalder famously said: “The alumni wanted a big-name coach.
 They got a long-name coach.”
 And while maybe the alumni didn’t get the ‘big name’ coach, Floyd Burdette “Ben” Schwartzwalder gave SU its finest hours in football, becoming the most successful football coach in the University’s history.